../../_images/vampir_logo.png

 $ vampir &

 Once the GUI has opened, you will need to connect to the VampirServer using the Remote File option as shown below.
 If there is a ‘recent files’ window open, select ‘open other’.
-Enter the node ID and the port number and press ‘Connect’.
-Also, you will need to select Encrypted password from the Authentication dropdown option.
+Enter the node ID and the port number from above.
+Select Encrypted password from the Authentication dropdown option.
+Then press Connect.

 ../../_images/vampir_open_remote_location.png

-When the server authentication window pops up, you will need to enter your USERID & the VampirServer password that was printed on the terminal screen.
+When the server authentication window pops up, you will need to enter the USERID and the VampirServer password that was printed on the terminal screen.
 Once authenticated, you will be able to navigate through the filesystem to your .otf2 files

 ../../_images/vampir_server_auth.png